 A post-election script leak is just what we needed to numb the pain

 Not one to shy away from addressing the emotional state of the nation, Mr. Robot creator Sam Esmail shared a script leak for Mr. Robot Season 3 via Twitter last week.
 While the script leak doesn't reveal much, it does proves that Mr. Robot will continue to remain relevant and reflect real-life current events in Season 3.
-As we move forward into a new presidency and await the announcement of Mr. Robot Season 3, let's hope that Esmail and his team offer us some hope in an otherwise bleak and uncertain future in our world.
+As we move forward into a new presidency and await further news regarding Season 3, let's hope that Esmail and his team offer us some hope in an otherwise bleak and uncertain future in our world.

 Rami Malek snagged the Emmy for Best Actor in a Drama Series at the 68th Primetime Emmy Awards.